 - Check for any unusual marks on the pavements, fences or walls outside your house.
 These might be used by potential thieves to target properties.
 Contact the police if you notice anything strange.

 While you are out of the house:

-- Set lights or a radio to come on at various times to deter thieves.
+- Set lights or radio to come on at various times to deter thieves.

 - Do not share on social media that you are not at home.
 According to a recent survey, 78% of burglars check Facebook and Twitter to source potential properties.

-- Leave a mobile number with a friend or neighbour in case there is a problem and they need to get in contact.
+- Leave a mobile number with a friend or neighbor in case there is a problem and they need to get in contact.

 Research also shows that 47% of burglaries are not planned in advance but are by opportunist thieves who take advantage of a lapse in your security.
 Thieves will often also come back again to the same property, so if you have been a victim, make sure you update your home security as soon as possible.